 The Microsoft C++ compiler can directly read component object model (COM) type libraries and translate the contents into C++ source code that can be included in the compilation.
-Language extensions are available to facilitate COM programming on the client side.
+Language extensions are available to facilitate COM programming on the client side for desktop apps.

 By using the #import preprocessor directive, the compiler can read a type library and convert it into a C++ header file that describes the COM interfaces as classes.
 A set of

 #import attributes is available for user control of the content for the resulting type library header files.